-Baby wearing is the best way to ensure your baby stays warm.
-The BellyFit jacket extender or this other jacket extender, enables you to continue to wear your favorite jacket throughout your pregnancy PLUS it continues to work over your baby carrier.
+A jacket extender for using a baby carrier in the winter is the best way to ensure your baby stays warm.
+A jacket extender enables you to continue to wear your favorite jacket throughout your pregnancy PLUS it continues to work over your baby carrier.

 The soft shell works great to block the wind, so it’s great for chilly spring or fall days too.
 An added bonus is that it packs small for travel and you don’t have to pack an extra jacket for when you aren’t baby wearing.